 S.6.
-Denominator Statement: The cohort includes admissions for patients aged 65 years and older discharged from the hospital with a principal discharge diagnosis of pneumonia, including aspiration pneumonia or a principal discharge diagnosis of sepsis (not severe sepsis) with a secondary discharge diagnosis of pneumonia (including aspiration pneumonia) coded as POA and no secondary discharge diagnosis of severe sepsis; and with a complete claims history for the 12 months prior to admission.
-The measure is publicly reported by CMS for those patients 65 years and older who are Medicare FFS or VA beneficiaries admitted to non-federal or VA hospitals, respectively.
+Denominator Statement: The cohort includes admissions for patients aged 65 or older, who have been discharged from the hospital with either a principal discharge diagnosis of COPD OR a principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD and with a complete claims history for the 12 months prior to admission.

-Additional details are provided in S.7 Denominator Details.
+Additional details are provided in S.9 Denominator Details.

 S.8.
-Denominator Exclusions: The 30-day pneumonia (PN) readmission measure excludes index admissions for patients:
+Denominator Exclusions: The 30-day COPD readmission measures exclude index admissions for patients:

-- 1. Discharged against medical advice (AMA); - 2.
-Without at least 30 days post-discharge enrollment in FFS Medicare (in the case of patients who are not VA beneficiaries); - 3.
-Admitted within 30 days of a prior index admission for pneumonia. - De.1.
+- 1. Without at least 30 days post-discharge enrollment in FFS Medicare (in the case of patients who are not VA beneficiaries); - 2.
+Discharged against medical advice (AMA); and, - 3.
+Admitted within 30 days of a prior index admission for COPD. - De.1.
 Measure Type: Outcome - S.17.
 Data Source: Claims, Enrollment Data, Other